The Godfather Series

-Corleone House In New York
+Corleone House in New York

-The Corleone house is surely one of the most recognizable filming locations from the movie “The Godfather”.
-People also refer to it as the “godfather house” or the “family Corleone residence in New York City”.
-To find the exact filming location read on or click on the map pointer in the image section above.
+The Corleone house is certainly one of the most recognized filming locations from the movie “The Godfather.”
+It is also known as the “Godfather house” or the “Corleone family residence in New York City.”
+To find the exact filming location read on or click the map pointer icon in the navigation section.

 “Tell Mike it was only business.
-I always liked him.”
+I always liked him.”Salvatore Tessio

 The Godfather house hasn’t changed a lot since the movie, nevertheless, you won’t find the high wall surrounding the compound.
-The moviemakers made the wall extensions out of plastic to give the appearance of a well-defended modern fortification.
+The movie makers made the wall extensions out of plastic to give the appearance of a well-defended modern fortification.

 They shot all interior scenes of the Godfather house in the former Filmways Studios in Harlem, Manhattan.
 That includes the famous opening scene in Don’s office.

 Important: please keep in mind that the house at 110 Longfellow Avenue is private property.
 The access is limited to the street and sidewalk alongside the house and the backyard.
 But you can rent the “Godfather House” on Airbnb!